YourMobileGeek/100DaysOfCode2019/README.md

 * Day 38
   > The skill got approved finally.
 It is on the amazon india store named *Indian Culture Quiz*.
 Its a simple quiz game but in hindi.
 Also, i was thinking of making something in react but i only did hackerrank today.
 React has to wait for a while.

+* Day 39
+  > Decided to start the React thing today.
+But ```create-react-app``` decided to delete itself for some reason.
+Other than that, now that its version two came out, it has some specific requirements that i didn't match.
+Then upgrading node is a pain because i have to remember how i installed it in first place.
+Got tired and uninstalled and reinstalled node.
+Now i created the base app and pushing that here (in a bit).
+Will start real work from tomorrow.
+I did try (and complete) one hackerrank problem, easy level.